bketelsen/getfleek.dev/src/pages/docs/cli/fleek_add.md

 ## Description

-Add a new package or program to your configuration.
+Add a new package to your configuration.
-Use the `--program` flag to specify a program which can also be configured by nix.

 ## Examples